glowkeeper/glowkeeper.github.io/assets/posts/poetry/ironies.md

 When they consigned me to a dusty shelf?
 I wasn't very close to mum,
 I wasn't her favourite son.
-Now my daughters aren't close to me.
+Now my daughters aren't close to _me_.
 On different grounds, as far as I can see?
 But, oh!
 The bitter irony.